meesterdude/meesterdude.github.com/source/_posts/2012-12-15-did-you-hear-about-the-two-guys-who-stole-a-calender.markdown

 ---
 layout: post
-title: "Did you hear about the two guys who stole a calender?"
+title: "Did you hear about the two guys who stole a calendar?"
 date: 2012-12-15 09:09
 comments: false
 external-url: